cloudlene/az-100-101/Prerequisites.md

 # Training Prerequistes

+ - [ ] List item

-1. Access to Azure account
+Access to Azure account
-2. Signup for an Azure account or request an Azure account from your Administrator
+ - Signup for an Azure account or request an Azure account from your Administrator
-3.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4ODg1NjUwN119
+eyJoaXN0b3J5IjpbMTkwMTE1MTUwN119
 -->